denisecase/MandArt-Discoveries/brucehjohnson/index.md

 ## [Lefts](Lefts/index.md)

 - See all [Lefts](Lefts/index.md)
+-
+These are taken from the Lefts region.

 The "Left" examples (see the one shown below), may look like the main Mandlebrot set.
 Surprisingly, they are not.
 This example below is actually showing the very far _left_ of the landscape.